Intel Leadership, Tech Team Changes Not Delayed, Murthy Renduchintala Leaves

 Now Intel is taking severe action.
 First, the company announced that Dr. Murthy Renduchintala, the chief engineering officer and group president of TCSG, will leave the company on August 3, 2020.
-Murty was brought in by ex-Intel CEO Brian Krzanich in 2015 to lead Intel's CISA group, but Murty eventually assumed control of several different groups that were all merged under the TCSG banner, including the Technology and Manufacturing Group, Intel Labs, Systems Architecture, and the Client and Connectivity businesses.
+Murty was brought in by ex-Intel CEO Brian Krzanich in 2015 (for a reportedly hefty sum) to lead Intel's CISA group, but Murty eventually assumed control of several different groups that were all merged into the TCSG.
+Murty's new remit included the Technology and Manufacturing Group, Intel Labs, Systems Architecture, and the Client and Connectivity businesses that all operated under the TCSG banner.

 Intel is now dismantling that structure and breaking it into five different groups, all of which will report directly to Intel CEO Bob Swan.
 Murthy was also responsible for recruiting rock star chip architects Jim Keller and Raja Koduri to help formulate a new six-pillar strategy for the company in the wake of its 10nm delays.
 Keller recently exited the company, but it's noteworthy that Raja Koduri soldiers on as the head of the Architecture, Software and Graphics group.